-Which seat is better with the Mountain Buggy is a toss-up.
-The Graco is considerably easier to install, but the Chicco feels more secure once you get it connected.
-However, given that the Chicco had some false installations and the Graco did not we'd probably go with the Graco to avoid any accidents related to an incorrectly attached seat.
+Which seat is better with the Mountain Buggy is almost a toss-up.
+The Graco SnugRide is considerably easier to install, but the Chicco feels more secure once connected.
+However, given that the Chicco had some false installations, we'd probably go with the Graco to avoid any accidents related to an incorrectly attached seat.

 Weight and Folded Size

 The Buggy is easy to push and turn on the pavement and flat surfaces.
-It rolls well, and its smaller size helps in negotiate tight spaces with relative ease.
-The swivel front wheel makes it good for stores and errands, while the locked front wheel is better for rougher terrain and off road trips, something the Buggy is designed to do.
+It rolls well, and its smaller size helps in negotiate tight spaces with ease.
+The swivel front wheel makes it useful for stores and errands, while the locked front wheel is better for rougher terrain and off-road trips.
 This product is easy to push and turn with one hand, and it rolled over carpet transitions and cords without a hiccup.
 The Buggy continued to impress off-road being one of the easiest in the group to push and turn on grass and gravel.
-We feel it lives up to the hype for off-road maneuverability as well as easy curb transitions and stair work.
+We feel it lives up to the hype for off-road maneuverability.

 Ease of Use